Save

 In a bold moment a few years back, I decided to give up ice cream for Lent.
 It was a test of sorts, as I seriously wondered if I had the discipline to stick it out.
 It was a major challenge, but I did it—and afterwards went right back to my routine of a nightly bowl, generously scooped.

-For this very reason, I decided to ditch food-related resolutions and instead focus on various other shortcomings.
+For this very reason, I decided to ditch food-related resolutions.
 Deep down, I know that changes in diet (and exercise, for that matter) should be lifelong changes, not short-term modifications.

 So while some are currently feeling guilty about failed New Year’s resolutions and others are fretting over six more weeks of Lent, I thought a few words of wisdom from an expert might help.

 I first met Sally Meints while taking a tour of Bright Side Opportunity Center* last year.
 I was on a mission completely unrelated to food and, when introduced to the wellness director, I realized that I knew her from somewhere.
-Turns out that Sally and her company, Nutrifreak, had been featured in the Wednesday food section several months prior.
+Turns out that Sally and her company, Nutrifreak, had been featured in our local newspaper several months prior.

-As a certified nutrition specialist and personal trainer, Sally champions a clean-eating lifestyle, which means eating unprocessed foods or foods in their most natural state.
-Her goal is to help people resist the lure of fad diets, processed foods, and products promising quick weight loss and learn to eat real food instead.
+As a certified nutrition specialist and personal trainer, Sally encourages people to move more, resist the lure of fad diets and products promising quick weight loss, and to eat a broader variety of whole foods.

-Since small changes are often easier to implement and stick with, I asked Sally for her top tips for shedding pounds and improving health.
+Since small changes are often easier to implement and stick with, I asked Sally for her top tips for improving health.
 And while green smoothies may be really good for us, I wanted suggestions that most people could realistically implement and that seemed reasonable to continue over the long haul.
-(See sidebar for Sally’s Four Favorite Tips.)

 No-Bake Energy Bites (healthy yet taste a lot like cookie dough!)